 FHA refinancing is a tool that homeowners with existing conventional or FHA loans can use to refinance when their financial situation changes or to take advantage of better rates.

-If you’re looking to refinance your FHA loan, the best FHA refinance rates you qualify for will depend on who your lender is, your credit profile and the pertinent details of your loan, like the loan term and amount.
+If you’re thinking about refinancing your FHA loan, the best FHA refinance rates you qualify for will depend on which lender you choose, your credit profile and the pertinent details of your loan, like the loan term and amount.
 Unlike many other refinance options, most FHA loans don’t require an appraisal or income verification and are more straightforward on the paperwork.

 Current FHA refinance rates